CVE-2025-64178 Overview

 Workarounds

-- Restrict network egress from the Jellysweep host to the specific external poster sources required by the application.
+- Restrict network egress from the Jellysweep host to only the Jellyfin server and required external services using host or network firewall rules.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.